BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 Although a lot of excellent mobile development went into this project, my main focus was developing the computer vision model that would classify the screenshots and embedding the model into the app.
-I won't go into specific details about the app's purpose (to save myself from potentially getting into trouble), but I will say that it was
-built to monitor what people were doing on specific phones.
+I won't go into specific details about the app's purpose (to save myself from potentially getting into trouble), but I will say that it was built to monitor what people were doing on specific phones.

 ### Phase 1: Model Embedding

-I'd now consider myself to be a [PyTorch][pytorch] convert (a topic for another day), however, this project was developed using [TensorFlow][tensorflow] (tf).
+I'd now consider myself to be a [PyTorch][pytorch] convert (a topic for another day), however, this project was developed using [TensorFlow][tensorflow] (tf) and TensorFlow Lite.
 Initially, I attempted to use a pre-trained open-source model that I found online.
 This is where TensorFlow Lite [tflite] came in handy; it enables you to convert a model into a compressed .tflite file that can then be embedded onto edge devices.

 Why was the model embedded into the app instead of hosted in the cloud?
 There are a few reasons why deploying the model locally on the app was a better solution in our situation.
 It can be fairly expensive to host a model on AWS; in contrast, it is essentially free to have the same model running locally on the device.
-It's possible that the device isn't always connected to the internet, but we still want to classify screenshots, without having to store a large backlog of images to send to a cloud hosted model.
+It's possible that any given device isn't always connected to the internet, but we still want to classify screenshots, without having to store a large backlog of images to send to a cloud hosted model.

 [tflite]: https://www.tensorflow.org/lite